Ghini/ghini.desktop/doc/building.rst

 * update the i18n files (run ``./scripts/i18n.sh``).
 * whenever possible, translate the new strings you put in code or glade files.
+* when you change strings, please make sure that old translations get re-used.
 * commit your changes.
 * push to github.
 * open a pull request.